openframeworks/ofSite/documentation/addons/ofxOsc/ofxOscMessage.markdown

 _inlined_description: _

-host and port of the remote endpoint
+set host and port of the remote endpoint, this is mainly used by ofxOscReceiver